Pulling Apart 2-spheres in 4-manifolds: Whitney towers

 \subsection{Orientation conventions}

-Fixing conventions as described in \cite{ST2} (used also in \cite{CST1,CST2}), orientations on the order zero surfaces in $\cW$ induce vertex orientations on all trees associated to $\cW$, modulo antisymmetry relations described below.
-Thinking of the tree $I$ associated to a Whitney disk $W_I$ as a subset of $\cW$, it can be arranged that the trivalent orientations of $I$ are induced by the orientations of the corresponding Whitney disks: Note that the pair of edges which pass from a trivalent vertex down into the lower order surfaces paired by a Whitney disk determine a ``corner'' of the Whitney disk which does not contain the other edge of the trivalent vertex.
+Thinking of the tree $I$ associated to a Whitney disk $W_I$ as a subset of $\cW$, it can be arranged that the trivalent orientations of $I$ are induced by the orientations of the corresponding Whitney disks: Note that the pair of edges which pass from a trivalent vertex down into the lower-order surfaces paired by a Whitney disk determine a ``corner'' of the Whitney disk which does not contain the other edge of the trivalent vertex.
 If this corner contains the {\em negative} intersection point paired by the Whitney disk, then the vertex orientation and the Whitney disk orientation agree.
 Our figures are drawn to satisfy this convention.

-This ``negative corner'' convention (also used in \cite{CST1,CST2}), which differs from the positive corner convention in \cite{CST,ST2}, turns out to be compatible with the usual commutator conventions, for instance in the setting of Milnor invariants.
+This ``negative corner'' convention (also used in \cite{CST1,CST2}), which differs from the positive corner convention used in \cite{CST,ST2}, turns out to be compatible with the usual commutator conventions, for instance in the setting of Milnor invariants (see Figure~\ref{fig:Wtower-to-grope1and2}).